HMS-Core/hms-ads-demo-advertising-identifier/InstallReferrer/README.md

 ## Introduction
-HUAWEI Ads Kit Install Referrer Sample program demonstrates how to integrate the install referrer capability.
+Petal Ads Install Referrer Sample program demonstrates how to integrate the install referrer capability.

 ## Installation
 Install the program on Huawei Android mobile phones.